Russia resumes COVID-19 vaccine trial after pause - medical staff

 As of Nov.
 11, more than 20,000 volunteers had received the first of the two shots, and over 16,000 volunteers the first and second doses, according to the Russian Direct Investment Fund (RDIF).
 Vaccine developers intend to give the vaccine to 40,000 people initially.

-RDIF, which is backing and marketing the vaccine, did not respond to requests for comment about the pace of the trial.
+RDIF, which is backing and marketing the vaccine, said clinical trials were never stopped.

+"The number of first shots was decreased to narrow the gap and to vaccinate more people with the second shot ...
+There is no shortage of doses," an RDIF spokesperson said.

+More than 19,000 participants had received both shots so far, he said.

 Alexei Kuznetsov, an aide to the health minister, said: "The clinical trial is going according to plan.
 At the same time, a trial involving volunteers aged over 60 is continuing."